It is the time when you should start to think about which players you want in your UCL Fantasy team.

 Expected number of players in Quarterfinals

-As an example, imagine, you have 4 players from Bayern, 4 players from Man City, 2 players from Liverpool, 2 players from Dortmund, 1 player from Real, 1 player from Atalanta and 1 player from Juventus in your R16 draft.
+As an example, imagine, you have 4 players from Man City, 3 players from Napoli, 2 players from Benfica, 1 player from Chelsea, 1 player from Dortmund, 1 player from PSG, 1 player from Bayern, 1 player from Inter and 1 player from Tottenham in your R16 draft.

-And you could use other 6 transfers for tactical decisions.
+And you could use the other 4 transfers for tactical decisions.

-Of course, this approach works best in large sample size.
+Of course, this approach works best in a large sample size.

-So, with only 16 teams, the variance could be big and if, for example, Man City get eliminated, you would lose 4 players.
+So, with only 16 teams, the variance could be big and if, for example, Man City gets eliminated, you would lose 4 players.

 But the probability of Man City getting eliminated is just 12 %.

 So you have to think not just about probabilities but about the variance, too.

 In conclusion, you should consider the probability of a team progressing to the next round when selecting your R16 UCL Fantasy squad.

 Focus on players that will likely progress to the next round and you will have a lot of free transfers for tactical changes.